Michigan Veterans Affairs Agency (MVAA) Certified Veteran-Friendly Employers

 If you are seeking employment, please visit the individual company websites for available positions or MiTalent.org.

-The Michigan Veterans Affairs Agency (MVAA) was developed to serve as the central coordinating point, connecting those who have served in the U.S. Armed Forces and their families to services and benefits throughout the state.
-Staying true to our mission, MVAA is committed to connecting Michigan employers with veteran talent and reducing barriers to employment, such as skills translation and identifying the right talent for the opportunity.
+The Michigan Veterans Affairs Agency (MVAA) serves as the central hub for connecting veterans and their families to services and benefits across the state.
+Our mission is to connect Michigan employers with veteran talent and eliminate employment barriers by facilitating skills translation and identifying the right candidates for job opportunities.

 How ESGR Can Help

-ESGR understands the unique talents and skill set Guard and Reserve Service members can bring to the civilian workforce.
-To make this arrangement work, both parties must be aware of their rights and responsibilities under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-ESGR is here to help!
-With an ESGR committee in each state, territory, and the District of Columbia, there is an ESGR representative able to help you forge a stronger bond with your supervisor through a greater understanding of your military service.
+ESGR recognizes the valuable skills and talents that Guard and Reserve Service members bring to the civilian workforce.
+To ensure a successful arrangement, both parties must understand their rights and responsibilities under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+ESGR is here to assist!
+With ESGR committees in every state, territory, and the District of Columbia, representatives are available to enhance the relationship between Service members and their supervisors through a deeper understanding of military service.

 USERRA

-The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) is a Federal law that establishes rights and responsibilities for uniformed Service members and their civilian employers.
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) is a Federal law that safeguards the rights and responsibilities of Service members and their civilian employers.

-USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to perform service in the uniformed Services, to include certain types of service in the National Disaster Medical System and the Commissioned Corps of the Public Health Service.
+This law applies to those who voluntarily or involuntarily leave their employment positions to perform service in the uniformed Services, including specific service in the National Disaster Medical System and the Commissioned Corps of the Public Health Service.

-USERRA affects employment, reemployment, and retention in employment, when employees serve in the uniformed Services.
-USERRA also prohibits employers from discriminating against past and present members of the uniformed Services and applicants to the uniformed Services.
+USERRA has a broad impact on employment, reemployment, and job retention when employees serve in the uniformed Services.
+It also prohibits employers from discriminating against current or former members of the uniformed Services, as well as individuals applying for uniformed Service positions.